 “This conclusion to Act II was as moving as I can ever remember mainly because of Christian Franz’s tireless, clarion-like (yet surprisingly sensitive at times) Tristan and the generally fine dramatic ensemble (whether singing or just reacting) all underpinned by that expressive conducting of Mehta […] Tristan’s rants are treated as just the ravings of a mind in disarray and Christian Franz, splendid enough already, comes into his own ably […]."
 (Seen and Heard)

 Very few tenors have made such a big career in only a few years, as the 43-year-old Christian Franz.
-His great acting abilities and a never tiring-voice makes him a first class cast at important international opera houses such as the Vienna State Opera, the Berlin State Opera, the Bavarian State Opera, Hamburg State Opera, Semperoper Dresden, Metropolitan Opera, New National Theatre Tokyo, Canadian Opera, the Budapest Wagner-Festival, the Ruhr-Triennale Essen as well as the Bayreuth Festival.
+His great acting abilities and a never tiring-voice make him a first class cast at important international opera houses such as the Vienna, Berlin, Hamburg and the Bayerische Staatsoper, Semperoper Dresden, Metropolitan Opera, New National Theatre Tokyo, Canadian Opera, the Budapest Wagner-Festival, the Ruhrtriennale Essen as well as the Bayreuth Festival.